 Shomrim organisations around the world operate as a mobile neighbourhood watch and acts as eyes and ears to the local community and the Police Service.

 Shomrim proactively patrol and operate primarily, but not exclusively in the areas of Golders Green, Childs Hill, Hendon, Finchley and Temple Fortune with nightly hi-vis patrolling vehicles that serve as a deterrent for criminals who may want to engage in criminal activity.

-Shomrim’s 24 hr emergency response team are dispatched daily to incidents reported to the hotline.
+Shomrim’s 24 hr emergency response team are dispatched daily to incidents reported to our emergency number.
 Volunteers communicate through a pan London two way radio system via a central controller.

 Shomrim has the capability to deal with various scenarios including the locating of missing persons.
 Protocols are in place for full scale searches across the capital.
 Shomrim work very closely with other agencies and voluntary sector organisations.